davidegaetan/just-pet-pics/README.md

 # pet-shelter
-A MERN SPA for a Pet Shelter
+A MERN SPA for a Just Pet Pics

 Check it out at http://davidgaetan.com